 Failure of the Alliance to submit grievances to the Commonwealth or Pennsylvania State System of Higher Education State Committee within the 15 day appeal period specified above shall be cause for the Employer to consider the matter "settled and withdrawn."
 Any later discovered or developed evidence, not previously disclosed to the other party at the Step 1 meeting, must be submitted to the other side as soon as practical after discovery and/or development, but in no event later than 48 hours before the Step 2 hearing.
-(See Rule 4, Section 3 of Appendix I for exceptions.)
+(See Rule 4, Section 3 of Appendix K for exceptions.)

 Decisions of the Joint Pennsylvania State Committees shall operate as precedent.
 However, decisions issued regarding Commonwealth of Pennsylvania grievances filed on or after July 1, 2001 in the grievance and arbitration procedure shall not set precedent for the Pennsylvania State System of Higher Education and may not be entered into the record at any Step of the grievance and arbitration procedure.
-Decisions issued regarding Pennsylvania State System of Higher Education grievances filed on or after July 1, 2001 in the grievance and arbitration procedure shall not set precedent for the Commonwealth of Pennsylvania and may not be entered into the record at any Step of the grievance and arbitration procedure.
+Decisions issued regarding Pennsylvania State System of Higher Education grievances filed on or after July 1, 2001 in the grievance and arbitration procedure.
+Decisions issued regarding Pennsylvania State System of Higher Education grievances filed on or after July 1, 2001 in the grievance and arbitration procedure shall not set precedent for the Commonwealth of Pennsylvania and may not be entered into the record at any Step of the grievance and arbitration procedure shall not set precedent for the Commonwealth of Pennsylvania and may not be entered into the record at any Step of the grievance and arbitration procedure.